The Screens: Production history

 The play premièred in an abridged German version in May 1961 at the Schlosspark-Theater in Berlin, which Hans Lietzau directed.
 A slightly revised version of the problematic German translation used in Berlin was staged by Leon Epp two years later at the Volkstheater in Vienna in 1963.
 Epp's interpretation emphasised the political conflict between the French and Algerians in the play.

 In 1964 in London, Peter Brook staged two-thirds of the play (its first twelve scenes, in a performance that lasted for two-and-a-half hours) at the Donmar Rehearsal Rooms as part of his experimental "Theatre of Cruelty" season with the Royal Shakespeare Company; he abandoned plans to stage the complete text, partly due to dissatisfaction with Bernard Frechtman's translation.
 There were no public performances: the rehearsal space was fitted out with seating to form an improvised theatre and the audience for the fully staged and costumed final version was by invitation only.

 The play's first complete performance was directed by Per Verner Carlsson at the Stockholm City Theatre in 1964.
 Its five-hour-long production required six months of rehearsal preparation.

 Roger Blin directed the play's French première at the Odéon theatre in Paris, opening on 21 April 1966.
 Genet became closely involved in rehearsals and published a series of letters to Blin about the theatre, the play, and the progress of its production.
 André Acquart designed the sets and costumes, providing, via three collapsible platforms, four levels which 27 gliding screens divided into different playing areas, with "sumptuous and theatrical" costumes and make-up.
 Madeleine Renaud played Warda, Jean-Louis Barrault played the Mouth, María Casares played the Mother, and Amidou played Saïd.
 Disruptions of performances began on 30 April, when theatre seats, a smoke bomb and other items were thrown onto the stage.
 Members of the audience grappled with the cast and a stage hand was injured.
 Disorderly street protests, organised by a French war veterans' association, and further interruptions from audiences, continued until the run of the play ended on 7 May.

 Blin directed a German production in Essen in November 1967.

-Minos Volanakis directed the play's US première in New York 1971.
+Minos Volanakis directed the play's US première at the Chelsea Theater Center in Brooklyn in New York 1971.
+Two ceilings had to be removed to accommodate the multi-level performance space.
 Patrice Chéreau directed a production at the Théâtre Nanterre-Amandiers in Nanterre, near Paris, in 1983.
 In 1989 Joanne Akalaitis directed Paul Schmidt's translation at the Guthrie Theater in Minneapolis, with Jesse Borrego as Said, and music by Philip Glass and Foday Musa Suso.

 An abridgement by Howard Brenton, with a running time of three hours, was mounted by Walter Donohue, the RSC literary editor, at the Bristol Old Vic studio in 1973.